BAMresearch/analyse_dls_with_contin/testdata/readme.md

   https://en.wikipedia.org/wiki/Water
 - Toluene, used for calibrating the instrument
   https://en.wikipedia.org/wiki/Toluene
 - MW002-03: Polypropylene particles in water with a radius of approximately 64 nm.
+  Their synthesization was adapted from the methods described in https://doi.org/10.1039/C8NA00210J.
   Cumulant analysis according to ISO 13321 gave:
   ```
   Mean hydrodynamic radius             <Rh>     = 63.982 +/- 2.003 nm